-We develop radio scripts, information packages, a weekly electronic news service, and a special on-line community called Barza, and share them with hundreds of African broadcasters.
-They, in turn, use these resources to research, produce and present relevant and engaging programs for their audience of millions of farmers.
+We develop radio scripts, information packages, a weekly electronic news service, and a special on-line community called Barza, and share them with thousands of African broadcasters.
+They, in turn, use these resources to research, produce and present relevant and engaging programs for their audience of tens of millions of farmers.
 These resources are:

 - aimed at increasing food supplies and improving nutrition and health;

 - suitable for communication by radio;

 - proven useful and transferable within the developing world; and

 - appropriate to both female and male small-scale farmers.